ad2108/m4-embellished-comments/README.md

 ## Example

-A simple example can be found in the examples directory.
+A few examples can be found in the examples directory.